Maldives group wants ban over radicalization report reversed

-COLOMBO, Sri Lanka (AP) - A banned activist group has asked the Maldives government to reverse its decision and reinvestigate allegations that it published content against Islam in a report on religious radicalization.
+COLOMBO, Sri Lanka (AP) - A banned activist group asked the Maldives government on Wednesday to reverse its decision and reinvestigate allegations that it published content against Islam in a report on religious radicalization.

-Maldives Democracy Network in a Twitter message says the government has deregistered the group without due process and without saying under which law the group was banned.
+Maldives Democracy Network in a Twitter message said the government has deregistered it without due process and without saying under which law the group was banned.

+It said the government of President Ibrahim Mohamed Solih that came to power promising protection of fundamental rights “has placed itself as the record-breaking first government out of the last five governments to ever shut down a civil society organization in the Maldives.”

+“We call on the government of Maldives to reverse the decision to cancel registration, afford us due process, conduct fair investigations and if deemed so, take proportionate action so that we may be able to assist victims of torture and injustice as we have for the past 15 years.”

 The Ministry of Community Empowerment said on Tuesday it informed the group that it had been dissolved after an investigation found that parts of the group’s 2016 report had contents against Islamic law.